AsclepyusSrl/python-3.10-asclepyus-devops-template/README.md

 └── tests/           # Test files
 ```

 > **Note**: By default, the package name under `src/` will be set to your repository name.
-If you want to use a different name, make sure to also update the package name in the release workflow [release workflow](.github/workflows/release.yml#L34).
+If you want to use a different name, make sure to also update the package name in the [release workflow](.github/workflows/release.yml#L34).

 ## License